Renuka-3/Family_microbiome/README.md

 1. Use RStudio to reproduce the research work
 2. Install the primary R packages
 3. Create TSE object
-4. Run the analysis scripts and see the output
+4. Run the analysis scripts in RStudio and see the output

 ## Dependencies and Installation
 The primary R packages are mia and miaViz;